james-pike/country-api/README.md

 npm run dev
 ```

-Country Population Density API should be running in the localhost browser [http://localhost:3000](http://localhost:3000).
+Country Population Density API should now be running in the localhost browser [http://localhost:3000](http://localhost:3000).